sujaymate/G4Workshop2022/README.md

 #### Acknowledgment

-Much of the toturials is prepared using the GEANT4 examples and "Physics Matters" youtube channel by Mustafa Schmidt.
+Much of the tutorials is prepared using the GEANT4 examples and "Physics Matters" YouTube channel by Mustafa Schmidt.